thecodingmachine/tdbm/doc/install_symfony.md

 Notice how the "connection" key is pointing to the instance of DBAL connection you are targeting.

-Last but not least, add your Beans And Daos in the exclude list of Symfony:
+Last but not least, add your Beans and Daos in the exclude list of Symfony:

 **config/services.yaml**
 ```yaml